IATA-Cargo/ONE-Record/working_draft/API/docs/security/security-overview.md

 This section presents these models and showcases the implications and benefits that they bring to the air cargo industry.

-Authentication (authn) has to do with identity: are you who you’re claiming to be?
+- Authentication (authn) has to do with identity: are you who you’re claiming to be?
-- TLS and mTLS

-Authorization (authz) has to do with policy: are you allowed to do the thing you’re trying to do?
+- Authorization (authz) has to do with policy: are you allowed to do the thing you’re trying to do?
-- OAuth 2.0